Melasma At A Glance

 What is the Cosmelan peel for melasma?

-I Do employ both the Cosmelan & Dermamelan peel for melasma.
+I employ both the Cosmelan & Dermamelan peel for melasma.
 These peels are termed ‘novel peels’ with proprietary skin care ingredients.

 Peels have several advantages over lasers, including faster results.
 The flip side is that downtime ranges from 4 to 9 days.
 Peels are also more costly than lasers.

-Can microneedling or microneedling PRP be used to treat melasma?
+Can microneedling treat melasma?

 This treatment is probably worse than IPL, reason being pigment in the upper layers of skin gets pushed deeper into the dermal layers, converting superficial to deep pigmentation.